Overview of Israeli collaborations

 Conditions for collaboration with external partners

 Utrecht University and UMC Utrecht collaborate with various knowledge institutes and organizations to find answers to questions raised in society.
 All new collaborations of Utrecht University and UMC Utrecht are reviewed, for example in terms of research integrity and knowledge security risks.
 In addition, existing collaborations with Israeli partners have been re-evaluated given the current context.
 We do not want certain scientific ties and exchange collaborations to contribute to the (continuation of the) cycle of violence.
 This involves an evaluation per collaboration, and not a decision about all collaborations with Israeli institutions.
+Utrecht University will not enter into any new collaborations with Israeli organizations until further notice

 Utrecht University and UMC Utrecht consider transparency about external collaborations important.
 Therefore, we previously shared which collaborations there are with the fossil industry; which chairs are not funded from the first flow of funds; and the ancillary positions of all professors.